Krypto: Calmer

-During the Green Lantern storyline Sinestro Corps War, Robin enlists Krypto's aid in battling against Superboy-Prime, who has returned to Earth as part of the Sinestro Corps.
-Under Robin's command, Krypto attacks Prime with feral rage, damaging Prime's armor, but is unfortunately beaten aside, although he buys the heroes enough time for Superman, Power Girl, and Supergirl to join the fight.
+During the Green Lantern storyline Sinestro Corps War, Robin enlists Krypto's aid in battling Superboy-Prime, who has returned to Earth as part of the Sinestro Corps.
+Under Robin's command, Krypto attacks Prime with feral rage, damaging his armor, but is unfortunately beaten aside, although he buys the heroes enough time for Superman, Power Girl, and Supergirl to join the fight.

 During Superman's battle with the villain Atlas, and after Atlas incapacitates such heroes as Steel and Bibbo Bibbowski, Atlas laments that he has not faced a worthy opponent.
 Just then, Krypto emerges vowing to "hurt this one" because he "loves man" (Superman).
 Krypto proves to be more than a match for Atlas, revealing Atlas' magical nature to Superman.
 This is the first and only story to show exactly what Krypto 'thinks', and although it is translated for readers, Krypto 'speaks' in a simplistic manner with broken English, rarely using pronouns.
 This story also focuses on how Superman has taught Krypto to be much calmer and well-behaved; Superman reassures Lois that Krypto loves her as well.
-Following the death of Pa Kent and Brainiac's attack on the family farm, Krypto arrives on the front step of the Kent Farm, to protect Martha Kent and provide companionship.
+Following the death of Jonathan Kent and Brainiac's attack on the family farm, Krypto arrives on the front step of the Kent Farm, to protect Martha Kent and provide companionship.
 A clone of Krypto made by Cadmus made an appearance in Power Girl.

 Geoff Johns detailed Krypto's role in Adventure Comics.
 The character appears alongside the resurrected Conner Kent as his companion and sidekick, with a much more amicable relationship than before Connor's death.

-Krypto is instrumental in helping Connor Kent escape the effects of a Black Lantern power ring.
+Krypto is instrumental in helping Conner Kent escape the effects of a Black Lantern power ring.
 He later participates in the final battle against the Black Lantern Corps.
 The canine is again seen living calmly on the Kent farm, sitting next to Martha.